greatfrontend/black-friday-cyber-monday-deals/README.md

 Black Friday and Cyber Monday deals tailored for developers!
 Find discounts across templates, design, devtools, and learning resources.

+We'd greatly appreciate if you could:

-Add a deal you know with a pull request, at the end of a category.
+- 👍 Contribute a deal you know with a pull request.
+Add them to the end of a category.

-⭐ Star this repo and come back next year for more updated deals.
+- ⭐ Star this repo and come back next year for more updated deals.
+- ♻️ Share this repo with your friends so more people benefit and contribute.

 ## 📚 Quick Navigation